URL Scheme API

 Stop Recording

 mouseviz://stop-recordingStop the current tracking session.
 If auto-save is enabled, the session data is saved automatically.
+Ignored if not recording.

 Available since v1.0